 - Back of the head or ears

-Occasionally, a pressure wound may be categorized as ‘unstageable’.
-Unstageable pressure wounds are usually referred to as an extremely advanced wound where there is the involvement of skin, muscle, and bone and the amount of dead tissue simply makes evaluation of the wound impossible.
+Occasionally, a pressure wound may be categorized as ‘unstageable.’
+Unstageable pressure wounds are usually referred to as extremely advanced wounds with the involvement of skin, muscle, and bone, and the amount of dead tissue makes evaluation of the wound impossible.

-Our legal team knows the law around bed sores and nursing facility medical neglect and wrongful death.
-Speak to a member of our firm in a free call if a patient or a loved one suffered a decubitus ulcer in a nursing facility.
-An attorney client relationship can help the patient make up for their injury or injuries so contact us today about what your lawsuit value may be.
+Our legal team knows the law around bed sores, nursing facility medical neglect, and wrongful death.
+Speak to a member of our firm in a free call if a patient or a loved one suffers a decubitus ulcer in a nursing facility.

 How Much is an Illinois Nursing Home Bed Sore Lawsuit Worth?